nodeshift/tutorial/cloud-native/README.md

 Go ahead and modify the `chart/nodeserver/values.yaml` file to use your image, and to deploy 3 replicas:

 1. Open the `chart/nodeserver/values.yaml` file
-2. Change the `repository` field to `nodeserver`
-3. Ensure that the `pullPolicy` is set to `IfNotPresent`
+1. Ensure that the `pullPolicy` is set to `IfNotPresent`
-4. Change the `replicaCount` value to `3` (Line 3)
+1. Change the `replicaCount` value to `3` (Line 3)

 The `repository` field gives the name of the Docker image to use.
-The `pullPolicy` change tells Kubernetes to use a local Docker image if there is one available rather than always pulling the Docker image from a remote repository.
+The `pullPolicy` change tells Kubernetes to use a local container image if there is one available rather than always pulling the container image from a remote repository.
 Finally, the `replicaCount` states how many instances to deploy.

 ## 6. Deploying your Application to Kubernetes